AlexErdei73/fakebook/README.md

 - The responsive design is mostly done by Bootstrap.
 There were some points, where Bootstrap was not powerful enough.
 I made a unique React solution for this problem, but I can imagine that it can be done easier with advanced CSS.
 That's going to be one of the topic of my further studies for example.

 - It was non trivial how I can apply Firebase timestamps without cloud functions.
 It was not obvious at all.
 Although the solution, which I found, works well, I am not sure it's the best.

+- Deploying React apps to gh-pages can be a lot of work, if they contain a lot of routes like this app.
+The developer version uses relative urls, but the deployed app needs absolute urls.
+To realise this and fix it everywhere was a huge effort itself.

 # What are the possible directions for improvement?